Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rouse Hill has 145 active public transport stops offering a mix of light rail and bus services.
-These stops are served by 119 different routes, collectively facilitating 13,842 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 131 meters from the nearest stop.
-As a primarily residential area, most commutes are outward-bound.
-Cars remain the dominant mode of transport at 82%, while train usage stands at 10%.
-The average vehicle ownership per dwelling is 1.5, higher than the regional average.
+These are served by 119 individual routes, facilitating 13,842 weekly passenger trips in total.
+Transport accessibility is high, with residents typically located 131 metres from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode of transport at 82%, while train accounts for 10%.
+Vehicle ownership averages 1.5 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport